 I appreciated the experience of endometriosis in the book.

 There were some standout inclusions for me which made it a lot easier for me to sympathise with the main character of Frances.
 Throughout the novel, she suffers from incredibly painful periods, which lead to vomiting, fainting, and hospital stays.
 The mystery of the illness is a plot point throughout the novel yet I could diagnose it from the beginning as it is a disorder I suffer from myself, along with 1 in 3 girls.
 It affects women during their periods and this is a topic that is still a very rare feature within stories, particularly stories that are produced within Ireland!

 One of the other issues I had with the story was Frances’ frustrating lack of initiative and drive.
 She is 21 years old, my age, and has deep thoughts about not wanting to achieve anything or do anything in life.
 She wants to write but then doesn’t write creatively, actually quite maliciously, and luck has it that she makes some money from it.

 The story is not without its faults but the writing is exceptional.
 I read it in a matter of days and enjoyed the whole experience.
-I looked forward to reading it at every sitting and I think that a lot of readers will enjoy it too.
-I will happily purchase whatever Sally Rooney writes next; and I hope that she writes something soon!
+Reading it was enjoyable.
+I looked forward to every sitting and I think that a lot of readers will enjoy it too.
+As such I will happily purchase whatever Sally Rooney writes next.
+And I hope that she writes something soon!